 A few minutes later, the logs will stop coming except for some periodic log messages

 Wait until the Mender server has started before proceeding.

 The UI requires you to log in with a valid username and password.
 You must first create a Mender user via a CLI provided by the User Administration Service.
 The service's binary is embedded in a Docker container, so to execute it you will issue the exec subcommand of docker-compose, e.g.:

 sudo ./demo exec mender-useradm /usr/bin/useradm create-user --firstname.lastname@example.org --password=mysecretpassword

 For Mender on-premise installations, your email and password are currently only used to log in to the Mender server.
 You will not receive any email from Mender.
 However, this might change in future versions so we recommend to input your real email address.

 For security reasons, the Mender gateway only allows secure connections using TLS, both for communicating with devices and end users.
 Your web browser will communicate directly with the gateway while using the Mender UI and therefore the certificate the gateway is using needs to be trusted by your web browser.

 The Mender UI can now be found on https://localhost/ - simply open it in your web browser and accept the certificate.
 In Chrome it should look like the following:

 Congratulations!
 You have the Mender server and a virtual Mender client successfully running!
-Please proceed to Deploy to virtual devices.
+Please proceed to Download demo images.